johnfmorton/plausible-with-traefik-update-for-laravel-forge/README.md

 https://github.com/johnfmorton/traefik-for-laravel-forge

+## The accompanying blog post

+For a complete write-up on using this repo, read [*Analytics a different way.
+Plausible Analytics on Laravel Forge with Traefik and Docker.*](https://supergeekery.com/blog/plausible-analytics-on-laravel-forge-with-traefik-and-docker)

 ## Laravel Forge preparation

 The repo assumes you have Docker installed already.
 See the [johnfmorton/traefik-for-laravel-forge repo](https://github.com/johnfmorton/traefik-for-laravel-forge#laravel-forge-preparation) for more information.